Emafire003/Pokemeteors/README.md

 - `max_meteor_size`: A number between 1 and 50, represents how big the meteor can be at most.
 The bigger the meteor, the bigger the explosion.
 And the meteor entity that gets rendered in game
 - `min_meteor_size`: Same as above, but the minimum size
 - `meteor_size_class`: One of 4 possible values, `small`, `medium`, `big`, `huge`.
 This value is used to determine how deep the meteor structure will be embedded, and a rough description of how big the meteor is going to be.
 It also used to determine with which meteor structure the pokémon will spawn, in fact the to each class corresponds a set of meteor structure types
 - `unique_meteor`: An option value, overrides the meteor structure selected by the meteor size class and instead spawns a specific structure, given its id.
+You can also use `"pokemeteors:simple_spawn"` to spawn the pokemon at the center of the meteor impact crater without any kind of structure
 - `aspect_unique_meteor`: similar to the option above, it's a map of `aspect:structure_id`, and it will spawn a unique meteor structure for the given aspect.
 An example is Minior, with each core color spawning with its own meteor structure

 `override_for` lets you specify overrides on specific pokémons, for example let's say you want to spawn a minior with your own structure, but the default datapack spawns with the default colored meteors.
 By putting `"cobblemon:minior"` in the list your config will override the default (or other) values.
 To override all of the default pokémon spawns you can add as a first element of the list `"all_default"`